 Russia produced 43.0 million tons of wheat in 2012, and on average, Russia is the fifth largest producer of wheat.
 However, Russia's capacity for agricultural production is considerably greater.
 If Russia were to achieve the production levels recorded in 1992 again, it would be in first place in grain production overall.
 Russia is also number three in potato production, after China and India.
 However, in this category as well, Russia's potential is far greater – a majority of those potatoes are grown on small farms – often without machinery, fertilizer, or even extensive irrigation.

 B. Livestock and Dairy report an error back to top

 While the total amount of livestock in Russia is only about 60% of 1993 levels, production efficiency has approximately doubled.
-In 2008, Russia ranked fourth in milk production (in calculations that took Russia and Ukraine as a single entity).
+In 2012, Russia ranked fifth in milk production (in calculations that took Russia and Ukraine as a single entity).
 While production of most products is still quite small on world standards, as much as 80% of Russia's potential agricultural land is currently unused, meaning that the production potential is great.

 C. Agribusiness in Russia report an error back to top